 One of the most important responsibilities you will have as an international student at Middlebury is maintaining your visa status as an F-1 or J-1 student.

-When you entered the U.S., your immigration documents were stamped and you were admitted as an F-1 or J-1 student.
-Therefore you are in F-1 Student or J-1 Exchange Visitor student status in the United States.
+When you entered the U.S., your immigration documents were reviewed and you were admitted as an F-1 or J-1 student.
+This creates an electronic arrival record (known as the I-94 Arrival Record).
+As a result, you are in F-1 Student or J-1 Exchange Visitor student status in the United States.
 You have a responsibility to maintain your immigration status.
 Below is some basic information about F-1 and J-1 status.

 Confirm Your Status

-To double check that Customs and Border Patrol (CBP) has entered you in the correct visa status, you can access your I-94 record on their website (go to the Get Most Recent I-94 section): https://i94.cbp.dhs.gov/I94/#/home.
-Please note, information on how to access your I-94 record can also be found in the Frequently Asked Questions section of our website.
+To confirm that Customs and Border Patrol (CBP) has entered you in the correct visa status, you must access your I-94 Arrival Record on their website (go to the Get Most Recent I-94 section): https://i94.cbp.dhs.gov/I94/#/home.

-• Check your I-94 Record every time you re-enter the United States from abroad (including Canada and Mexico).
+• Check your I-94 Arrival Record every time you re-enter the United States from abroad (including Canada and Mexico).
 This is your Lawful Record of Admission.
-Please note, it may take CBP up to 24 hours after your entry into the United States to update your I-94 record.
+Please note, it may take CBP up to 24 hours after your entry into the United States to update your I-94 Arrival Record.

-• Keep an image or copy of your I-94 as proof of visa status for each entry for your records.
+• Keep an image and paper copy of your I-94 as proof of visa status for each entry for your records.
 Once you depart the U.S., each entry and departure becomes part of your “travel history” record and no longer shows your visa status.
-Having a record of your I-94 visa status history can be useful for future immigration-related actions
+Having a record of your I-94 visa status history can be useful for future immigration-related actions.

 • If you find an error on your I-94 record, please contact ISSS at isss@middlebury.edu as soon as possible.